rodrigosetti/biotopia/README.md

 compete for food and reproduction.
 Because of that competition we can observe a statistics tendency of complexity increase in those creature's morphology.

+## Command line arguments

+    usage: biotopia.py [-h] [--width WIDTH] [--height HEIGHT] [--ancestors-energy ENERGY] [--offspring-energy ENERGY]
+                       [--energy-loss ENERGY] [--energy-gain ENERGY]
+                       [--start-food AMOUNT] [--start-keys AMOUNT]
+                       [--start-population AMOUNT]
+                       [--mutation-probability PROPORTION]

+    Biotopia - The Artificial Life Simulator

+    optional arguments:
+      -h, --help            show this help message and exit --width WIDTH, -w WIDTH
+                            the simulation environment width
+      --height HEIGHT, -t HEIGHT
+                            the simulation environment height
+      --ancestors-energy ENERGY, -a ENERGY
+                            the amount of energy the ancestors starts with --offspring-energy ENERGY, -o ENERGY
+                            at each reproduction, the amount of energy the offspring starts with
+      --energy-loss ENERGY, -l ENERGY
+                            the quantity of energy lost at each creature's cycle --energy-gain ENERGY, -g ENERGY
+                            the quantity of energy gain at each food eat --start-food AMOUNT, -f AMOUNT
+                            the amount of food the simulation's environment starts with
+      --start-keys AMOUNT, -k AMOUNT
+                            the amount of key particles the simulation's environment starts with
+      --start-population AMOUNT, -p AMOUNT
+                            The number of ancestors the simulation starts with --mutation-probability PROPORTION, -m PROPORTION
+                            The chance of random mutation at each reproduction

 ## Main concepts

 Creatures, in this simulator, are simple beings with a multi-cellular